2021 Ford F-150 spy shots

 For the pure gasoline powertrains, expect V-6 and V-8 options to remain.
 It's rumored that Ford is developing a new 4.8-liter V-8 to replace the current 5.0-liter mill, though.
 There will also be some diesels for serious towing fans while a new F-150 Raptor should stick to twin-turbo V-6 power.
 A 10-speed automatic should be standard across the board.

-The redesigned F-Series has big shoes to fill as the current range is still America's favorite truck, even though rival trucks from Chevrolet, GMC and Ram were all redesigned for 2019.
+The redesigned F-Series has big shoes to fill as the current range is still America's favorite truck, even though rival trucks from Chevrolet, GMC and Ram were all redesigned in recent years.

 Before the arrival of the new range, we may see Ford drop its supercharged 5.2-liter V-8 from the Mustang Shelby GT500 into the current F-150 Raptor to create a 700-plus-horsepower truck to challenge the planned Ram 1500 Rebel TRX.